Cat scratch fever is the common name for an infectious disease known as cat scratch disease, or CSD.

 Do not do anything that encourages a cat to scratch or bite, such as playing rough with your hands or arms (that's what cat toys are for!).
 If your cat is ankle biting, use appropriate behavior modification techniques to curb that or other aggressive behavior.

 Wash cat bites and scratches as soon as possible with antibacterial soap and water.
+Follow proper first aid procedures to prevent infection.
 Do not allow your cats to lick any open wounds or scratches.

 If you develop any of the following symptoms, contact your health care provider: